• Skip to primary navigation

 Ethics of Surgery Fellowship (EthoS)

-The Ethics of Surgery Fellowship (EthoS) program is a one-year fellowship designed to equip individuals with the skills and the knowledge base prerequisite for being surgical ethicists, ethics educators, for participating on hospital ethics committees, and for conducting surgical ethics research.
-Numerous benefits derive from participating in this very timely new ASE fellowship.
-The primary benefit is that the EthoS Fellowship creates the opportunity for motivated individuals to become proficient in a skill set and knowledge base that will be highly valued by their respective institutions as a resource pivotal to the growth and development of the surgical ethics discipline.
-In addition, through working with their EthoS Fellowship faculty, and meeting with other fellowship participants, EthoS fellows join a life-long collaborative network of colleagues who share their interest in the ethical dimensions of surgery.
+The Ethics of Surgery Fellowship (EthoS) program is a one-year academic fellowship designed to equip individuals with the skills and the knowledge base prerequisite for providing leadership as surgical ethicists, ethics educators, members on hospital ethics committees, and surgical ethics researchers.
+The EthoS Fellowship creates the opportunity for motivated individuals to become highly valued by their respective institutions as a resource pivotal to the growth and development of the surgical ethics discipline.
+In addition, through working with their EthoS Fellowship faculty and meeting regularly with other fellowship participants, EthoS fellows join a life-long collaborative network of colleagues who share their interest in the ethical dimensions of surgery.

-Applications are now open and the deadline to submit is March 31, 2025.
+Applications are now open and the deadline to submit is April 30th, 2026.
+Fellows will be informed of their acceptance status by May 31st.

 What are the EthoS Program Objectives?

-The Ethics of Surgery Fellowship program (EthoS) is designed to equip individuals with the skills and knowledge prerequisite for being surgical ethicists and ethics educators, for participating on hospital ethics committees, and for conducting surgical ethics research.
-The program gives the fellows a clinically applicable lens through which they review surgery-related literature, present/discuss cases on rounds, respond in M&M case reviews, participate in ethics consults, make formal presentations, and publish articles.
-They develop a distinctive way to frame the ethical dimension of surgical care, to define ‘ethics’, to link core surgical ethics responsibilities to clinical/OR decision-making, to inform patients, to balance the professional commitments of medicine with the principles of public health, and to keep sense in end-of-life care.
+The program gives the fellows a clinically applicable lens through which to review surgery-related literature, present/discuss cases on rounds, respond in M&M case reviews, participate in ethics consults, make formal presentations, and publish articles.
+Fellows develop a distinctive way to frame the ethical dimension of surgical care and to link core surgical ethics responsibilities to clinical/OR decision-making, to inform patients, to balance the professional commitments of medicine with the principles of public health, and to keep sense in end-of-life care.

 Who Should Apply?